script-bot-afk/ez-optimizations/README.md

 Remeber to run this occasionally for best effect.

 How to download you may ask?
-Easy, go into the windows_optimizations file right next to the read me, and download the raw file!
+Easy, go into the "optimize_windows.bat" file right next to the read me, and download the raw file!